Terms & Conditions of Sales

 1.5 If any non-fraudulent statement or representation has been made to the Customer by the Company, or its employees, officers or agents upon which the Customer relies (other than in the document(s) enclosed with the Company’s quotation or acknowledgement of order) then the Customer must set out that statement or representation in a document to be attached to or endorsed on the order.
 In any such case the Company may confirm, reject or clarify the point and submit a new quotation and the Customer shall only be entitled to rely on any such statement or representation if the statement or representation is attached or endorsed on the Customer’s order and then only if the Company subsequently confirms in writing to the Customer that the Customer is entitled to rely on the statement or representation.
 Under no circumstances shall the Company be responsible or held liable in respect of any statement or representation relied upon by the Customer which is not attached to or endorsed on the order and subsequently confirmed in writing by the Company.

 2.1 Unless otherwise agreed by the Company in writing, all prices are exclusive of VAT.
-On an order for despatch to a postal address within the United Kingdom by the Company’s usual means of carriage, carriage will be paid by the Company provided that the order has a value of over £40 (excluding VAT) and that it is sent in one consignment.
-Orders of £40 and under (excluding VAT) will incur a delivery charge at the rate for the time being in force as advertised on the Company’s website or in its then current catalogue or in any other then current literature produced by the Company.
+Unless a special offer of the Company applies all orders will incur a carriage charge at the rate for the time being inforce as set out on the Company’s website or in its then current catalogue or in any other then current literature produced by the Company.

 2.2 Where, at the Customer’s request, orders are forwarded by any means involving a higher carriage charge than would be incurred by use of the Company’s usual means of carriage, then the additional charge will be paid by the Customer.

-2.4 In the event of any alteration being requested by the Customer in design or specification and agreed by the Company, the Company shall be entitled to make an adjustment to the quoted price fairly reflecting such alteration.
+2.4 In the event of any alteration being requested by the Customer as regards the design or specification of any Goods which is agreed by the Company, then the Company shall be entitled to make an adjustment to the quoted price fairly reflecting such alteration.

 3.1 Unless otherwise agreed by the Company in writing, payment shall be due and payable at the point at which the Goods are ordered by the Customer whether through the website, from the catalogue or otherwise.